Air strikes return to Syria's Ghouta killing 32 as talks sputter

 State news agency SANA said Syrian air strikes hit the town on Friday in response to deadly rebel mortar fire from Douma.

-It said mortar shells hit several suburbs of the capital and killed at least one person and wounded more than a dozen.
+It said mortar shells hit several suburbs of the capital and killed at four people and wounded more than a dozen.

+But Jaish al-Islam spokesman Hamza Bayraqdar in a statement late Friday denied that the group had targeted any Damascus neighbourhood.

 The regime and its ally Russia launched a blistering air and ground offensive on Eastern Ghouta in mid-February, killing more than 1,600 civilians and causing an international outcry.